tiredcoder/jovian-colab/docker/README.md

 Both notebooks are available in the *'/home/jovyan/work/local'* directory of each JupyterLab instance.
 Proceed with the Fabric notebook in the first JupyterLab instance to continue this demo. **NOTE:** Any changes to the notebooks will be *temporarily* preserved (i.e. we are mounting the host's *'./docker/jupyter/jupyter-data/notebook/\<instance\>* directory inside of the container, but we remove this directory when the demo is stopped).

-### Optional: Start an external JupyterLab (and an IPFS node client)
+### Optional: start an external JupyterLab (and an IPFS node client)
 The JupypterLab instances above run on the same server and have direct access to Fabric and IPFS (all containers are part of the same network).
-We can add another JupyterLab instance that's running on our local system and that connects to organization A.
+We can add another JupyterLab instance that's running on our local system (or a second virtual machine) and that connects to organization A.

 Set up an SSH tunnel (to access Fabric CA, Fabric Gateway, the IPFS bootstrap node, and the IPFS relay):
 ```